Luis Arraez Preview, Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow 197 total home runs at a rate of 1.5 per game (most in the league).
+- Nationals pitchers combine to surrender 199 total home runs at a clip of 1.5 per game (most in baseball).

-- The right-hander last pitched on Saturday against the Philadelphia Phillies, when he threw six scoreless innings while giving up five hits.
+- In his last time out on Sunday against the Philadelphia Phillies, the righty went six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.